CrossEye/BibleLiteracy/index.md

 A secondary goal was to give you some sense of the style, scope, and contents of the Bible, while including little of the tedium.
 A part of me wants to fiddle with this as long as possible.
-There's always things that might be worth changing.
+There are always things that might be worth changing.
 I'm second-guessing myself on excluding Proverbs and Song of Solomon.
 I think maybe I included too much of the Saul and David stories.
 And maybe I should get Daniel and the lions in there...
 It will never be perfect, and the